microsoft/nni/docs/en_US/Compressor/Benchmark.md

+# Comparison of Filter Pruning Algorithms

-To provide an initial insight into the performance of various channel pruning algorithms, we conduct extensive experiments with various pruning algorithms on some benchmark models and datasets.
+To provide an initial insight into the performance of various filter pruning algorithms, we conduct extensive experiments with various pruning algorithms on some benchmark models and datasets.
 We present the experiment result in this document.
 In addition, we provide friendly instructions on the re-implementation of these experiments to facilitate further contributions to this effort.